 Upper Mississippi Center

-The Upper Mississippi Center mobilizes Augustana’s resources to help communities solve sustainability challenges facing urban and rural communities.
+The Upper Mississippi Center mobilizes Augustana’s faculty and students to help communities solve social, economic, and environmental challenges.

 Sustainable Working Landscapes Initiative

 The Sustainable Working Land Initiative (SWLI) is the centerpiece of the UMC’s efforts to build learning partnerships that enhance the value of a liberal arts education by solving challenges facing communities.
 The model is a one- or two-year partnership between Augustana and a city/county partner, matching existing courses and other learning experiences (independent research, internships, etc.) with community-identified and driven sustainability problems.

 The SWLI enables cities and counties to achieve their economic, social, and environmental sustainability goals, while allowing students to learn through real-world problem-solving.
 Modeled after the Sustainable Cities Year Program at the University of Oregon, Augustana's SWLI is the only such program at an undergraduate institution.

 SWLI asks communities to identify their most pressing social, economic, and sustainability challenges.
 It builds enduring relationships between Augustana and the partner community.